Puma is back in the NBA shoe game and counting on players like LaMelo Ball and Deandre Ayton

 With its culture-first movement and the approval from a growing roster that includes Lakers forward Kyle Kuzma, Hornets guard Terry Rozier, Porter Jr. and Celtics guard Marcus Smart, Puma has a credibility it simply didn’t have a decade ago.
 Entertainers J. Cole and Meek Mill have both released shoes on the platform.

-The brand’s reputation took a massive hit when Vince Carter signed a 10-year deal in 1998 that he ended after a year and a half.
+The brand’s reputation took a massive hit when Vince Carter’s 10-year deal that he signed in 1998 ended after a year and a half.
 Carter, who became one of the most popular athletes on the planet, complained that the shoes hurt his feet and that reputation stuck.

-“For people my age, It was like they had Vince Carter,” said Brandon Edler, Guess? director of communications, “he hated the product and ended up breaking the clause in his contract so that he could wear basically anything he wanted and he shifted over to Nike. … They had no respect in that vertical whatsoever.”
+“For people my age, it was like they had Vince Carter,” said Brandon Edler, Guess director of communications, “he hated the product and ended up breaking the clause in his contract so that he could wear basically anything he wanted, and he shifted over to Nike. … They had no respect in that vertical whatsoever.”

 Elder pointed out that Puma has gained some momentum in a difficult marketplace that is dominated by Nike and described a company that is able to lean into cultural moments and has a level of creative flexibility and freedom the larger brands don’t always have.

 The creative approach is what has attracted this new crop of players.
-Ball signed despite the spring relaunch of his dad LaVar Ball’s much-maligned Big Baller Brand and other offers.
+Ball signed despite the spring relaunch of his dad’s much-maligned Big Baller Brand and other offers.

 “They allow me to be me and showcase my creativity,” Ball said in an email.
 “Puma’s leading the way with culture — music, fashion and basketball.
 It was a good fit for me because our interests are the same.”

 Puma is still waiting for one of its athletes to take the leap to stardom or for an on-court moment like Dee Brown pumping up his Reeboks during the 1991 Slam Dunk Contest.
-Or Carter dunking over the 7-foot-2 French center Frederic Weiss in the 2000 Olympics wearing Nike Shox.
+Or Carter dunking over 7-foot-2 French center Frédéric Weis in the 2000 Olympics wearing Nike Shox.

-When LaMelo Ball hears his name called in Wednesday’s draft, it will be another chance for the company to strike gold.
+When Ball hears his name called in Wednesday’s draft, it will be another chance for the company to strike gold.